JimmyJichi/youtube-subs-counter/README.md

 ## Configure
-Go to `index.html`, edit https://akshatmittal.com/youtube-realtime/embed/#!/UC-lHJZR3Gqxm24_Vd_AJ5Yw with your channel ID.
+Go to `index.html`, replace UC-lHJZR3Gqxm24_Vd_AJ5Yw with your channel ID.

 then